1activegeek/docker-airconnect/README.md

 `docker exec -it <name of container> bash`

 Once inside the container, you can use standard config options to run the app as outlined by the creator.
 The app is located in the `/bin` directory.
-Both the UPNP and Cast versions of the file are being run in this container.
+Both the UPNP and Cast versions of the file are being run in this container. (sub your platform below if not running x86-64 - arm64 = aarch64, arm = arm).

 `./aircast-x86-64 --h` - will provide you a list of commands that can be run via the app